-The temptation was to write this blog post mostly in pictures since it’s about visual representations of things, based sometimes on a combination of objects that were understood using object recognition, and virtual semantic images superimposed on those learned of from a knowledge base.
+The temptation was to write this blog post mostly in pictures since it’s about visual representations of things, based sometimes on a combination of objects that were understood using object recognition, and virtual semantic images superimposed on those learned from a knowledge base.

 Google Ventures and a couple of partners funded the company Magic Leap with a substantial amount of money ($542 million), and Magic Leap responded with a new 180 page patent application that shows how it might create a â€œCinematic Realityâ€ in the world around us.